mikndotdev/mikandev-docs/src/content/docs/general/domains.md

 - https://mikn.blog/
 - https://mikandev.com/

-## All other donains are used for internal purposes only.
+## All other domains are used for internal purposes only.
 Any other related domains are not related to MikanDev.